Zameer Rizvi: 2008–2010: Partnering with the 2010 Vancouver Games

-2014: Collaboration with Noori

-In October 2014 Rizvi announced that he is collaborating with the Pakistani rock pioneers Noori to release a new single on his upcoming album.
-The song was produced by 13-time Juno award winner Gavin Brown and is available to purchase worldwide.
-Brown is credited with combining Rizvi's soulful love song lyrics and hard rock elements from noori.
-Rizvi and guitarist Ali Noor are cousins and grew up together in Lahore, Pakistan before Rizvi moved to Canada.

 2015–2016: Her

 Rizvi announced plans to release a new album called "Her" during a 19 January interview on Open Chest TV with Raj Girn, part of the Anokhi Magazine network.
 Rizvi revealed he has been working with drummer Johnny Fay of The Tragically Hip and 13-time Juno winning producer Gavin Brown (musician).
 Rizvi's first single "Crazy" ft.
 Mia Martina came out on 28 April.
 It debuted at No. 5 breakout on the Billboard Hot Dance Club charts on 18 July 2015.
 It spent 6 weeks in the top 50, peaking at No. 42.
 On 30 June 2016 Zameer released the album Her while on tour with Ali Noor as his guest guitarist.

 2017: Digital Summer

 Zameer started off 2016 with the release of the song and music video "Oh Yea!".
 In July 2016 Zameer went on tour to promote his album Her.
 During the course of the tour Zameer live streamed several sessions of him and Ali Noor working on new music.
 In early 2017 Zameer teased a song and music video entitled "Walk Away" which was later revealed to be the song they worked on while on tour in 2016.
 After teasing "Walk Away" several music videos released which included "Endless Summer" and "Uh Oh".
 On 28 July 2017 Zameer released the album Digital Summer which featured "Walk Away", all the songs from the recent music videos, and B-sides and EDM remixes from the Her recording sessions.
 In November 2017 Zameer released the music video for "Walk Away".